Click here to watch a video on the first chapter of Genesis

 (Click on images for their source and context information.)

-"Genesis," is the title of the first book of the Bible.
-It is the Greek word for "source," "origin," or "birth" (see above).
-The book of Genesis has had it's present title for thousands of years now; it first got that title when it was translated from Hebrew into Greek - the language in common use by the early Christian Church.
-The most common Greek version of the Old Testament is called the Septuagint or LXX.
-Saint Luke, and the author of the book of Hebrews were among the early Christian writers who quoted from this Greek version of the Old Testament.
+"Genesis," the Greek title of the first book of the Bible, means "source," "origin," or "birth."
+The Book of Genesis has carried that title ever since it was originally translated from Hebrew into Greek, back during the third and second centuries before Christ.
+Since Greek was the language in common use by the early Christian Church, the Septuagint or LXX (the most common Greek version of the Old Testament) became the standard Bible used by the early church fathers.
+Saint Luke, and the author of the book of Hebrews were among the early Christian writers who quoted frequently from this version of the Old Testament.
+Here are the first five verses from the LXX:

-The stories told in the first chapters of Genesis are set in the southeastern part of what is now called Iraq (map of ancient cities - right).
-The events which are described happened many thousands of years ago.
-Since that time, silting has changed the courses of the rivers and filled in quite a bit of the gulf.
-As the rivers changed their courses, most of the ancient cities were left behind, strung out along lines where the rivers used to flow.
-The present courses of the Tigris and Euphrates rivers appear to be about three times farther apart than they were in ancient times.
+The events which are descried in the first ten chapters (and the first part of the eleventh) are set in the southeastern part of what is now called Iraq (map of ancient cities - right).
+These events happened many thousands of years ago.
+At some point, a great deal of silting changed the courses of the rivers and filled in quite a bit of the gulf.
+When the Tigris and Euphrates changed their courses, the ruins of many ancient cities were left behind, strung out along two lines, where those rivers used to flow.
+It appears from the map that the present courses of those two rivers are now about three times farther apart than they had been in earlier times.
+As we will see, a few of those widely separated ancient cities had been buried by sediments which all dated to about 2900 BC.

 When scholars learned to read Akkadian, they discovered, through references in those ancient texts, the even more ancient civilization of Sumer.
 Among the Akkadian writings were Akkadian-Sumerian lexicons and other materials which explained how to decipher that language as well.
-(Here is an English-Sumerian Lexicon) .
+(Here is John Halloran's English-Sumerian Lexicon) .

 Both the Akkadian and Sumerian writing systems used a combination of different types of characters.
 Some were phonograms, (or syllabary characters), meaning that each character represented a whole syllable.
 Other characters were determinatives," which means they indicated the category to which a word belonged; and others were logograms," meaning they represented a whole word.
 Whether a particular character denoted an entire word or its equivalent syllable was not necessarily obvious.
 Instead of sentences or punctuation (which were much later developments), the symbols were often grouped into rectangular cells which each contained a single idea.